- Children Diagnosed With Cancer: Financial and Insurance Issues

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA)

-This is a federal (US) law with many clauses that can help parents of children with cancer.
-The 2010 health care law no longer allows pre-existing condition exclusion waiting periods in most plans.
-The HIPAA rules about pre-existing conditions now only apply to grandfathered health plans that already existed when the new health law went into effect in March 2010.
+HIPAA is a federal law with many clauses that can help parents of children with cancer.
+This law applies only to grandfathered plans that existed when the Affordable Care Act went into effect in March 2010 and have not changed significantly since then.

 Here are the ways HIPAA may help you: